All Episodes

 The problem I have with this is the slippery slope never ends.

-It's time to acknowledge our history.
+It's times you acknowledge our history.

-It's not sanitized, it's not perfect, it's not clean.
+It's not clean.

 Sometimes it was ugly, but we are still the greatest and most prosperous country on earth.

-Let me get a quick response, then I gotta take a break.
+Let me get a quick response.

-Uh Spencer.
+Spencer.

-I agree with Dan what he just said.
+I agree with Dan, what he just said.

-We cannot have knee-jerk reactions.
+We cannot have knee-jerk reactions to the program.

 You can't agree because you're ruining my program.